 This mode of property transfer is useful when dealing with not the entire property but a portion of it for avoiding litigation.
 Gifting property through the deed while you are alive solely for saving on taxes is highly not recommended since you won’t retain any authority over your property.

 Hope, the reading will help you make a sound decision in future.
 Do you own flats in South Kolkata that need to be sold or looking for one to purchase?
-Log onto transventor.com and find an immediate solution to your problem.
+Log onto transventor.in and find an immediate solution to your problem.